Uniqueness theorems for combinatorial C*-algebras: Introduction

-If a C*-algebra $A$ is isomorphic to $C^*_r(\g)$ for some locally compact \'etale groupoid $\g$, we say $\g$ is a {\em groupoid model} for $A$.
-As many of the combinatorial C*-algebras mentioned above are known to have groupoid models, the results of \cite{BNRSW16} can be applied to them.
-This is what we more-or-less did in \cite{St22}.
-Specifically we: \begin{enumerate} \item Generalized \cite[Theorem~3.1]{BNRSW16} to certain open subgroupoids $\mc{F}\subseteq \Iso(\g)$ when $\g$ is Hausdorff \cite[Theorem~2.1]{St22}, \item applied this result to inverse semigroups $S$ whose C*-algebras have Hausdorff groupoid models \cite[Theorem~3.3]{St22}, \item then applied the inverse semigroup result to C*-algebras of right LCM monoids that have Hausdorff groupoid models \cite[Theorem~4.1]{St22} \cite[Theorem~2.1]{BS24}. \end{enumerate} In the above list, the Hausdorff assumption is conspicuous.
+In the above list, the Hausdorff assumption is conspicuous.
 One gets the nicest results in the Hausdorff case, but there are many interesting examples of combinatorial C*-algebras whose underlying groupoids are non-Hausdorff.
 A major complication in proving uniqueness theorems in the non-Hausdorff case is the {\em singular ideal}.
-This ideal was defined in \cite{CEPSS} (see also \cite{KM21}, \cite{EPBook22}) and can be explained as follows: $C^*_r(\g)$ is the completion of a certain $*$-algebra of functions $\mc{C}(\g)$; in the Hausdorff case these are continuous but not in general.
+This ideal was defined in \cite{CEPSS} (see also \cite{KM21}, \cite{EPBook22}) and can be explained as follows: $C^*_r(\g)$ is the completion of a certain $*$-algebra of functions $\mc{C}(\g)$, and each function in $\mc{C}(\g)$ is continuous if and only if $\g$ is Hausdorff.
 Roughly speaking, if elements of $C^*_r(\g)$ can be viewed as functions, the singular ideal $\Js(\g)$ contains the functions that only take nonzero values on meagre sets (see below for the proper definition).

 We do not address the problem of determining when the singular ideal vanishes here (though recent work of Hume \cite{H25} provides a potential path for future work on this).
-Instead, we sidestep this issue entirely and say a subalgebra $B\subseteq C^*_r(\g)$ is {\em essentially ideal-detecting} if any $*$-homomorphism $\pi: C^*_r(\g)\to A$ into a C*-algebra $A$ that is injective on $B$ satisfies $\ker\pi\subseteq \Js(\g)$.
+Instead, we sidestep this issue entirely and say a subalgebra $B\subseteq C^*_r(\g)$ is {\em essentially ideal-detecting} if any ideal $I$ of $C^*_r(\g)$ that has zero intersection with $B$ satisfies $I\subseteq \Js(\g)$.

 We now provide an overview of what follows.
 The present paper can be seen as a continuation of \cite{St22}, or perhaps more accurately as an expanded version of it.
 We follow the same pattern here: \begin{enumerate} \item {\bf Groupoid result:} Recent advances in \cite{KKLRU21} \cite{CN24} allow us to improve \cite[Theorem~2.1]{St22} by removing the Hausdorff condition, see Proposition~\ref{prop:CN47generalization} below. \item {\bf Inverse semigroup result:} This allows us to remove the Hausdorff assumption in \cite[Theorem~3.3]{St22} to obtain an improvement: if $S$ is an inverse semigroup, there is a subsemigroup $S^\Iso\subseteq S$ such that in the reduced tight C*-algebra $C^*_r(\gt(S))$ the subalgebra generated by $S^\Iso$ is essentially ideal-detecting; see Theorem~\ref{thm:MainThm1} for the precise statement. \item {\bf LCSC result:} By using an inverse semigroup picture for the C*-algebra of an LCSC given by Ortega and Pardo \cite{OP20}, we identify two essentially ideal-detecting subalgebras of LCSC algebras.
 See Theorem~\ref{thm:main_theorem} for the precise statement. \end{enumerate}